Our outreach to the local and wider community

 Our popular Concerts On The Creek music series provides a unique venue for both emerging and regionally-recognized artists to showcase their talents.
 The series is funded entirely by free will donations without any admission fees.

 There are boxes in the hallway above the coat rack for collection of used eyeglasses, hearing aids, hotel toiletries, Boxtops for Education labels, and electronics such as cell phones.
 These will be taken to centers for proper reuse and/or redistribution to schools and nonprofits who will put the items to good use.
 Recycling receptacles for aluminum cans and plastic bottles are located in the kitchen and throughout the building.
 Used bulletins and office papers are also collected and properly recycled.
-Our resident Rockford Clean & Beautiful representative, Nancy Houtz, will happily answer questions about ways to keep reusable items out of our landfills.
+We love finding new ways to keep reusable items out of our landfills.